History of phycology: Development of public awareness

 Research advanced so quickly that the need for an up-to-date checklist became apparent.
-Mary Parke (1902–1981), who was a founder member of the British Phycological Society, produced a preliminary checklist of British marine algae in 1953, corrections and additions of this were published in 1956, 1957 and 1959.
-In 1964 M.Parke and Peter Stanley Dixon (1929–1993) published a revised check-list, a second revision of this was produced in 1968 and a third revision in 1976.
+Mary Parke (1902–1981), who was a founder member of the British Phycological Society, produced a preliminary checklist of British marine algae in 1953; corrections and additions of this were published in 1956, 1957 and 1959.
+In 1964, M.Parke and Peter Stanley Dixon (1929–1993) published a revised checklist; a second revision of this was produced in 1968 and a third revision in 1976.
 Distribution was added to the checklist in 1986 with G.R.South and I.Tittley's A Checklist and Distributional Index of the Benthic Marine Algae of the North Atlantic Ocean.
-In 2003 A Check-list and Atlas of the Seaweeds of Britain and Ireland was published by Gavin Hardy and Michael Guiry with a revised edition in 2006.
+In 2003, A Check-list and Atlas of the Seaweeds of Britain and Ireland was published by Gavin Hardy and Michael Guiry with a revised edition in 2006.
 This shows how rapidly knowledge of algae, at least in the British Isles, advanced.
-First efforts had been made by interested biologists and people capable of identifying the algae, this required books using the botanical names.
+First efforts had been made by interested biologists and people capable of identifying the algae; this required books using the botanical names.
 Botanical keys to identify the plants then developed, followed by checklists.
 As more information was brought to light by interested workers, some volunteers, the checklists were improved and eventually a mapping scheme brought together all this information.
 The same pattern of knowledge developed with birds, mammals and flowering plants, though to a different time-scale and knowledge in other parts of the world has developed to this degree.

 Numbers and checklists

-As records were collected the need to draw all the information together advanced.
+As records were collected, the need to draw all the information together advanced.
 Checklists and annotated checklists were produced and updated so the actual numbers of different species became more precise.
 At first this was quite local.
-Threlkeld, in 1726, produced the first attempt at an enumeration of Irish Algae and in 1802 William Tighe published his "Marine plants observed at the County of Wexford," it included 58 marine and 2 freshwater species.
+Threlkeld, in 1726, produced the first attempt at an enumeration of Irish Algae and in 1802, William Tighe published his "Marine plants observed at the County of Wexford"; it included 58 marine and 2 freshwater species.
 In 1804 Wade published Plantae Rariores in Hibernia Inventae, in which 51 species of marine and 4 species of freshwater algae were enumerated.
 In the north of Ireland John Templeton and William Thompson were at work publishing on the algae of Ireland.
-In 1836 Mackay published his Flora Hibernica including 296 species.
+In 1836, Mackay published his Flora Hibernica including 296 species.
 Adams, in his synopsis of 1908, listed a total of marine species reaching 843.